 For changes to an undeclared or a different undeclared advisor come to the Academic Support Center in Flora Frick 154.

-Complete the form available at the Records Office or online.
+Complete the form available at the Registrar's Office or online.
 You will go through MSUM to register for tri-college classes, so you don't need to register at the college you want to take classes at.

 The easiest way is to log on to e-services and under the Student tab, select Grades and Transcripts, then click on Academic Record.
 If you need an official transcript you need to fill out a request form online.